KiryiMONZTA/routyi/README.md

 Optional namespace your routing table endpoints start with.
 If no namespace is provided, endpoints have to be configured with their fully qualified namespace in routing table.

 **routingTableFilepath**
 Optional filepath to the routing table INI file.
 It is relative to your project's root directory.
-If no filepath is provided, default (*config/routing.ini*) is used.
+If no filepath is provided, default (*config/routing.ini*) is used ([more information](#the-routing-table)).

 **configFilepath**
 Optional filepath to a configuration INI file.
 It is relative to your project's root directory.
 If no filepath is provided, default (*config/routyi.ini*) is used.
 This filepath is only relevant if you are using a subdirectory ([more information](#using-a-subdirectory)).